 You can set a workflow to recurring if the task is performed repeatedly.
 We provide different charts for analyzing repeat attempts to complete a workflow.

-Currently Reseller Adopt only supports single application functionality.
-Coming soon, multi-application support will be available for Reseller Adopt subscriptions that have more than one application.
-To see the workflow span applications, visitorIDs must be the same for a user in each application.
+Currently, Reseller Adopt only supports single application functionality.
+Multi-application support will be available for Reseller Adopt subscriptions that have more than one application.
+To see the workflow span applications, VisitorIDs must be the same for a user in each application.